DecentralizeJustice/anonBlog/docs/articles/article2.md

 ## Whats Next

 I am going to be taking a break from tweeting every day to work on expanding Anon Shop.
 I need to do some dev work and add the ability for people to place orders in Monero and receive a discount.
 I hope to have this feature launched by next week so stay tuned if that is something that you want to use.
-Here is the [github](https://github.com/DecentralizeJustice/anonymousLocker/tree/btcpayEarner) if you want to track its development.
+Here is the [github](https://github.com/DecentralizeJustice/anonymousLocker/tree/btcpayEarner) branch for this update if you want to track its development.

 ## Thanks
+> "What if you woke up tomorrow with only things you were grateful for today? - Max Lucado"

 I hope you found this quick write-up entertaining.
 I would like to thank Doug and Sunita from Monerotopia for being awesome and letting me do the dev segment on their show.
 I also want to thank [Vanessa](https://twitter.com/technologypoet) for the awesome interview.
 Most importantly I want to thank my awesome customers.
-Yall trusted a random person on the internet with your Monero and thank you so much for that leap of faith.
+Y'all trusted a random person on the internet with your Monero and thank you so much for that leap of faith.
 I will continue to build a better service for the world to enjoy.